Hendrix-CS/csci235/activities/act1_sensors.md

 ir_intensity_right                       2
 ```
 * The time gives the number of seconds since January 1, 1970.
-  * Modify the `IrNode` class so that it has an attribute storing the earliest timestamp it encounters.
+  * Modify the `SensorNode` class so that it has an attribute storing the earliest timestamp it encounters.
   * Using this attribute, modify your output message to display the number of seconds since
     the first message was received, rather than since January 1, 1970.
   * Once this version is working, divide the nanoseconds by 10^9, and add them to the